pbideau/Event-ST-PPP/README.md

 ## Evaluation

-The code also provides evaluation part.
-Mainly two files are necessary for the evaluation, the result file from estimation and the groundtruth file.
+We provide code for evaluation.
+Two files are necessary for the evaluation, the result file (output of the estimation) and the groundtruth file.

-Please notice that the result file need to be in a certain format:
+Please notice that the result file needs to have the following format:

     index, reference time, end time, [loss], wx, wy, wz ([*] is optional)